 "Referring to our list again.
 Putting OUT of our minds the wrongs OTHERS had done, we resolutely looked for OUR OWN mistakes.
 Where had WE been selfish, dishonest, self-seeking and frightened?
 Though a situation had not been entirely our fault, we tried to disregard the other person involved ENTIRELY.
 Where were WE to blame?
 The inventory was OURS, not the other man's.
 When we saw OUR faults we listed them.
 We placed them before us in black and white.
-We admitted our wrongs honestly and were willing to set these matters straight."
+We admitted OUR wrongs honestly and were willing to set these matters straight."

 What's the EXACT NATURE of OUR wrongs that the Fifth Step talks about?
-Let's take a second to study this paragraph.
-It's important that we see OUR part in the resentment.
+You may want to take a second to study the paragraph just mentioned.
+It's important that we see OUR mistakes in the resentment.
 Let's see how WE got the proverbial ball rolling in the first place.

-Would someone like to take a shot at the fourth column?
-Remember: let's look at it from an ENTIRELY different angle.
+Now it's time to finish the Resentment Inventory by writing out all of the fourth column.
+Remember: let's look at the resentment from an ENTIRELY different angle.
 What did WE do?
-What's OUR part - disregarding the other person ENTIRELY.
+What are OUR mistakes - disregarding the other person ENTIRELY.
+Please finish this before going on to the next inventory.